chrisdiana/chrisdiana.github.io/src/about.md

 <div class="message">
   <i class="fa fa-quote-left"></i>
   Hello, my name is Chris Diana!
-  I am a developer &amp; designer with a passion for innovative technology currently based in Boulder, CO.
+  I am a developer &amp; designer with a passion for innovative technology based in Boulder, CO.
 </div>

 By day, I lead the innovation software development team at PenLink